Editorial only. Informational, not legal advice. Renters must verify licence, IDP, insurance and Thai traffic law themselves. Our standards →

 It depends entirely on the policy.
 Many basic rental insurance options in Thailand carry small or no cover for rider liability, and exclusions are common.
 Read the policy in full and arrange your own travel or expat insurance that explicitly covers motorcycle riding with the correct licence and IDP.

-Quick-answer guide published 25 May 2026 by The Editors.
+Guide published 25 May 2026, updated 27 May 2026 by The Editors.
 Thai law and rental practices change — verify with official sources before you ride or drive.
 Editorial information, not legal advice.